digitalbazaar/jsonld-signatures/README.md

 so that custom extensions can be written.
 It also provides some commonly used signature suites and proof purposes.

-This library also supports legacy signature suites such as `GraphSignature2012`, and `LinkedDataSignature2015`.
-These signature suites must be used with a `PublicKeyProofPurpose` instance as the proof purpose as they were created before extensible proof purposes were possible.

 During verification, the key and key controller information must be discovered.
 This library allows for the key and key controller information to be looked up via a `documentLoader` or it can be provided directly to the API via the